The Inter College Council is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act.

 - Oversighting Residents’ wellbeing

-- Allowing the College to discharge its duty of care
+- Allowing the Inter College Council to discharge its duty of care

 The College collects personal information of parents and guardians of Residents.
 This information is used for contact in relation to Functions which the College may host and for the purposes of making contact with parents/guardians when there is an emergency which affects the Resident.
 With the consent of the Resident, the College may also contact parents/guardians regarding fee payments.